-Yes, you read that right.
-Vowels are now They-Who-Must-Not-Be-Named .
-Or so I am given to understand, by most of the text messages I receive.
-No matter what age group the sender belongs to, nobody seems to be using vowels anymore.
-I can understand why people who are totally preoccupied with their online identity do this.
-They simply have got no time to waste on typing vowels.
-They have at least ten social media accounts to maintain simultaneously.
-Posts of their own to edit and upload, that of others to check, follow, like and 'heart'; several selfies to edit, 'filter', touch up and enhance to an extent that would shock somebody who meets them in person for the first time as they would look nothing like their picture; many comments to write and numerous things to scrutinize and find politically incorrect.
-If they start focusing on proper spelling, they might not be left with any time to spare on other trivia like sleep, a disciplined routine or, God forbid, a few mom...
+Yes, vowels are now They-Who-Must-Not-Be-Named .
+Or so I am given to understand by most of the text messages I receive.
+Irrespective of the sender's age group, vowels seem to have become persona non grata.
+Now, I understand social media junkies resorting to stripping the flesh off the skeletal consonants.
+Completely preoccupied with their online identities and having at least ten social media accounts to maintain simultaneously, they simply have no time to waste typing vowels.
+They have posts of their own to edit and upload, that of others to check, 'follow', 'like' and 'heart'; several selfies to edit, 'filter', touch up and enhance to an extent that would shock somebody who meets them in person for the first time, as their faces would look nothing like their picture; many seething comments to write and numerous things to scrutinize and find politically incorrect.
+I do see that if these lost souls are forced to focus on proper spelling, they mig...

 I once came across a book lover's post on social media about how unexpected it was for them to grieve so much over the deaths of fictional characters; to which someone had replied that it felt even more painful to hear those characters called 'fictional'.
 I found this oddly comforting - to know that there are fellow creatures who get as invested in the characters formed by the pages of a book, as I do.
 Literary characters do exist in the collective consciousness of bibliophiles around the world.
 We know and remember them from each of the different worlds in which we have sojourned through books, just as much as any of the real people we have met at different stages of our lives.
 It is as Dumbledore says - "Of course it's happening inside your head ...
 Why should that mean it's not real?"
 Only in this case, it is not merely a single person's head, it is a collection of ideas and memories that we share with the author as well as thousands of other read...